dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/README.md

 - Sends an internal Gmail alert

 ### Routing rules

+These are the conditions that determine which status the contact receives after the Zap runs.

 - **Needs Info**
   - `Target Country` is missing or `Unknown`
 - **Needs Review**